DavidJCobb/DovahKit/TODO/dovahscript.md

 * **It's not clear how to represent collections of collections.** If the only distinction between `foo.bar` and `foo.bar[5]` is a single flag set across the entire wrapper, then how do we distinguish `foo.bar[5][7]` from either of those?
 This has come up when dealing with NavMeshInfoMap form data: the form stores a list of precomputed paths, and each precomputed path is just a list of navmesh forms; thus `navi.precomputed_paths[i][j]` should yield a navmesh form.

 I need to rethink wrappers.

+### Collection wrappers need the ability to have custom member functions

+We mainly need this for TopicInfos' condition lists, which are bifurcated due to jank with how the game loads `INFO` records.
+The lists are split into "locked" conditions which cannot be edited in any way, and "normal" conditions which are alterable.
+It'd be nice if we could query, on the list, how many of the conditions are "locked."

 ### Better access to UI models